 Peppermint, or other varieties of mint, do well with tomatoes as well as most other vegetables.
 Mint repels a variety of pests including ants, aphids and mosquitoes, and mint’s flowers attract bees.
 Avoid planting different varieties of mint together (like spearmint and peppermint).

 Chamomile will attract pollinators to your garden as well as enhance the flavors of veggies or other herbs you plant with it.
 You can also harvest the blossoms for chamomile tea.

 Comfrey planted with tomatoes and other fruiting veggie plants will enhance the soil nutrients.
 Comfrey tea provides potash, an essential nutrient for vegetables.

 Thyme planted near cabbage will help deter cabbage worms, and you can plant thyme with herbs that have similar requirements like oregano and Italian parsley.

-Nasturtiums make a beautiful addition to companion planting one, because they attract pollinators and other beneficial insects and two, because nasturtiums are edible flowers.
+Nasturtiums make a beautiful addition, because they attract pollinators and because nasturtiums are edible flowers.
 The flowers and leaves can be added to salads or stir fry recipes.

 Marigolds offer many benefits as a companion plant.

-Lavender is a good companion plant for most other herbs as well as crop fruits like strawberries, blueberries and figs. Lavender also attracts beneficial insects and pollinators to the garden while repelling pests like spider mites and ants.
+Lavender is a good companion plant for most other herbs as well as crop fruits like strawberries, blueberries and figs. Lavender also attracts pollinators to the garden while repelling pests like spider mites and ants.

 Companion planting can offer many benefits to the garden.
 Growing with companion plants will enable you to control the pests in your garden so your crops yield only healthy harvests.
-Companion planting is also very forgiving in that you can always experiment with what works best in your garden.
-Whether you choose to start small or go big, keeping it natural with companion plants will help your garden thrive.
+This type of planting is also very forgiving in that you can always experiment with what works best in your garden.
+Whether you choose to start small or go big, keeping it natural will help your garden thrive.